zubairehman/flutter_boilerplate_project/README.md

 this project foked from [Here](https://github.com/zubairehman/flutter-boilerplate-project)

-I added some codes for usecases layer to define specs of my app.
+Change list

+- Added usecases layers to describe specification of service

 ## Before you get started, make sure writted by jasonahn